Pediatric hand surgeons in Denver

 Pollicization surgery for thumb hypoplasia

-Our surgeons aim to make your child's hand functional, while also considering cosmetic outcomes.
+Our surgeons aim to make your child's hand functional while considering cosmetic outcomes.
 Those who receive this surgery grow up to report that people rarely notice they only have three fingers and a thumb.
-This intricate procedure is an example of the specialized care your child can receive at our practice.

 A common injury among children is Nursemaid's elbow, also called slipped elbow, pulled elbow or toddler's elbow.
 It occurs when a sudden pull on the extended arm causes a dislocation of the radial head near the elbow joint.
 The causes include pulling a child quickly before running into danger or swinging them by the arms.

-Nursemaid’s elbow can be treated in our office.
+Nursemaid's elbow can be treated in our office.
 The affected arm must be held while the forearm is derotated and the elbow is flexed until the hand touches the shoulder.
-The physician will usually feel a "click" if the maneuver is done properly, the child will feel momentary pain which subsides over the next 5 minutes.
+The physician usually feels a "click" if the maneuver is done correctly.
+The child will feel momentary pain which subsides over the next 5 minutes.
 If this maneuver is performed within the same day as the injury, the child will use the arm in a typical, painless manner.

 Youth sports medicine program

 Our doctors know that young athletes want to stay in the game and not let an injury hold them back.
-The specialists in our pediatric sports medicine program understand the difference between a child's growing musculoskeletal system and an adult's fully developed one.
+Our pediatric sports medicine program specialists understand the difference between a child's growing musculoskeletal system and an adult's fully developed one.
 We offer various services and treatments, including surgical and nonsurgical options, casting, bracing and physical therapy.

 Some sports injuries affecting the hands and arms that we treat include: